How We Built an AI Consulting Team

 Real-time data integration: OpenClaw's tool access means the Analyst could query live dashboards, pull fresh data mid-analysis, and update findings.
 This would turn a static consulting engagement into something closer to a real-time decision support system.

 Multi-framework switching: Could the Engagement Lead choose which methodology to apply based on the problem type?
-Bulletproof Problem Solving for strategic questions, Design Thinking for product problems, Six Sigma for process optimization — with the same pipeline structure but different SOUL.md configurations.
+Structured problem solving for strategic questions, Design Thinking for product problems, Six Sigma for process optimization - with the same pipeline structure but different SOUL.md configurations.

-These are hypotheses, not claims.
-We’ll share results as we test them.
+We'll share results as we build these out.

 What This Means for Your Business

-You don’t need to hire McKinsey.
-You don’t even need to hire us (though we’d love it if you did).
+You don't need to hire a big consulting firm.
+You don't even need to hire us (though we'd love it if you did).

 The pattern is what matters: